Bealby/magnet-fishing/README.md

    HTML elements
 - [Python](https://www.python.org/) - A programming language that lets you work quickly and integrate systems more effectively
-- [JavaScript](https://www.javascript.com/) - Used in collabration with
+- [JavaScript](https://www.javascript.com/) - Used in collaboration with
-   Bootstrap to collaspe Navigation Bar for small devices and Google Maps
+   Bootstrap to collapse Navigation Bar for small devices and Google Maps

 **Databases:**